 - After almost a mile, turn right and run across the open fields.

-- Pass the restrooms and go up the broken asphalt path to Treman Lake.
+- Pass the restrooms and go up the asphalt path to Treman Lake.

-- Turn right, and run counterclockwise around the lake for about half a mile.
+- Keep right, and run counterclockwise around the lake for about half a mile.

 - Turn right on the orange-blazed spur of the Finger Lakes Trail—if you get to the lean-to you’ve gone too far!